Ana-Niko-byte/zenlist/README.md

 ---
 _Note: This page is only visible in the navigation/footer bar to signed in users._

 This is a list of workspaces belonging to the user.
-This page also contains a '_Due Today_' column with lists of tasks that are due in each workspace.
+This page also contains a `Due Today` column with lists of tasks that are due in each workspace.
 If there are no due tasks, a congratulatory message is displayed to the user.

 - Workspace List

 Each workspace box displays the following information:
  - Workspace Name
  - Total number of tasks in workspace.
- - '_Delete Workspace_' Button
+ - `Delete Workspace` Button

- - On click, users are taken into a detailed view of their workspace, where they have access to a task form (for adding new tasks), and an overview of all tasks in their status columns - '_To Do_', '_In Progress_', '_Completed_'.
+ - On click, users are taken into a detailed view of their workspace, where they have access to a task form (for adding new tasks), and an overview of all tasks in their status columns - `To Do`, `In Progress`, `Completed`.
 Additionally, on clicking on one of these tasks, the task's notes and due date become visible, along with buttons for editing (the task appears in the task form with a different background colour), and deleting the task (through a confirmation modal).
 A circle beside the name of the task indicates its priority, as follows:

- - red circle - '_Critical_'
+ - red circle - `Critical`

- - orange circle - '_Major_'
+ - orange circle - `Major`

- - yellow circle - '_Minor_'
+ - yellow circle - `Minor`

- - green circle - '_Nice to have!_'
+ - green circle - `Nice to have!`

 - Due Today List